Logo%20Norm%20Mobile

 Favorite Albums for 2025

 Central to what guides my list of favorites is the evolving philosophy of the term “Jazz.”
-My programming routinely includes a steady diet of music influenced by ambient, country, classical, rock, pop, chamber music and fusion, to Caribbean, Latin, Indigenous, African, Asian and European folk music.
+My programming routinely includes a steady diet of music influenced from ambient, country, classical, rock, pop, chamber music and fusion, to Caribbean, Latin, Indigenous, African, Asian and European folk music.

 Again this year I gravitated towards artists pushing a variety of envelopes.
-Amending rules without recklessly abandoning traditions, pursuing musical narratives that harnessed elite orchestration, composing and arranging skills, these musical changlings dazzled with an assortment of genuine and wildly authentic creative visions.
-Moving beyond conventional expectations, many of these projects also featured captivating musical story-telling that spoke
+Amending rules without recklessly abandoning traditions, pursuing musical narratives that harnessed elite orchestration, composing and arranging skills, these musical changlings employed an assortment of wildly authentic creative visions.
+Moving beyond conventional expectations, many of these projects also featured captivating musical story-telling that spoke to the structural complexities of our times.

 MVP’s don’t exist in Jazz.
 While applying celebratory hierarchies might help our industry promote records, magazines and engagement strategies, I’ve rarely heard musicians describe any of these rankings as true barometers of talent or excellence - especially given the wide radius of variables currently defining this especially enigmatic musical idiom.